 Traditional tests and quizzes are typically full of a bunch of questions in random order that address various unit concepts.
 One question has very little connection to the next (if any at all), and questions can really be completed in any order.

 In a three-dimensional assessment, one or several scenarios (phenomena) are presented that students use to complete a task (sometimes broken into a series of prompts or questions that build on each other or in some ways connect).

 - Question Types

 Traditional quizzes and tests are full of true/false, fill-in-the-blank, multiple choice, short answer, or matching questions.
 While these questions may help you determine the degree to which students understand the Disciplinary Core Ideas (or the “content” chunk), they do not provide students the opportunity to engage in the Science and Engineering Practices.

-Three dimensional assessments require students to apply the science and engineering practices to reveal their understanding about unit concepts (Disciplinary Core Ideas) and Crosscutting Concepts (the big lenses we can view content and phenomena through).
+Three-dimensional assessments require students to apply the science and engineering practices to reveal their understanding about unit concepts (Disciplinary Core Ideas) and Crosscutting Concepts (the big lenses through which we can view content and phenomena).
 A short answer, multiple choice, or true/false question simply cannot assess whether students know how to analyze and interpret data, construct explanations from evidence, or engage in argumentation.